CompTIA SY0-701 Exam Questions

 Explanation:

-B) Classification policy defines data sensitivity, not retention timelines or destruction rules.
+B) Incorrect — A classification policy defines data sensitivity levels and handling rules, but not retention durations or destruction schedules.

-D) Access control policy governs who can access data, not how long it is retained or destroyed.
+D) Incorrect — An access control policy governs who can access resources, not retention periods or deletion requirements.

 Which of the following is a common source of unintentional corporate credential leakage in cloud environments?